cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 Step 3.
 Effort function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Complete the reward config cell to write a reward function that helps Pupper conserve effort.
+Edit configs cell to write a reward function that helps Pupper conserve effort.
 Which rewards should be nonzero to encourage Pupper to conserve energy?
 #.
 Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to walk forward more efficiently
 #.
 Pupper should take around 5-10 minutes to train.

 DELIVERABLE: What is your reward function (in math)?
 Why did you choose this function?
-What existing rewart terms could be used be used to make Pupper conserve energy, and what are their potential pros and cons?
+What existing reward terms could be used be used to make Pupper conserve energy, and what are their potential pros and cons?
 Are there any rewards that could be used that are not listed?
 DELIVERABLE: Qualitatively, how does this Pupper policy compare to the previous one?
 DELIVERABLE: Screen recording of stand-up in simulation